The Congo. . . what comes to mind?

 What Can We Do?

-To my understanding, how we feel and regard ourselves within contributes to the whole.
+With my understanding, how we feel, and regard ourselves within contributes to the whole.

 When we treat ourselves with respect and honour, Love, everything transforms.

 Our state of being — pausing to trust, to apologize, to forgive at every opportunity, in meditation to self, and in person — creates Love and peace on Gaia.

 being the highest vision